hhd-dev/hhd/readme.md

 should update your distribution and if that does not fix it consider re-installing.
 There are certain gamescope/distro issues that cause this and we are unsure of the cause at this moment.
-ChimeraOS 44 and certain versions of Nobara 38 have this issue.
+ChimeraOS 44 and certain versions of Nobara 38 and 39 have this issue.

 ### Disabling Dualsense touchpad
 The Dualsense touchpad may interfere with games or steam input.